YiCave/Bitcoin_HMM/README.md

   #### Part 4 - Transition Precision Simulation
    - Train and Test Set Splitting from Original Datasets （supervised learning)
      ```
-      📌 The original dataset splitted into two, train set and test set
+      📌 The original dataset was split into two: the train set and the test set
       📌 Learn how well a model can identify the current regime
      ```
    - Visualisations to indicate precision